 What Went Wrong

-I figured out early on that not only is Ohio 20 years behind Seattle in espresso, they also are still stuck in the 1990s low-fat lipid hypothesis thinking when it comes to nutrition.
+I figured out early on that not only is Ohio 20 years behind Seattle in espresso but they also are still stuck in the 1990s low-fat lipid hypothesis thinking when it comes to nutrition.
 Cholesterol and saturated fats are still considered evil, despite all the evidence now showing their innocence in causing heart disease.

 The real evil, which is the highly inflammatory vegetable oils are everywhere.
 I tried my best to avoid what I could, but it was a near-impossible task.
 Within days, my skin got extremely dry with signs of inflammation.
 I even looked a little puffy.
 Prior to changing my diet, I had dry skin and flaking for almost 20 years.
 All my skin issues went away when I went Paleo.
 Now they were returning within days.

 I dodged gluten like Neo from the Matrix, but it was everywhere.
 Far more than I expected.
 It seemed Ohio was just beginning to hear about the damage caused by wheat.
-On the Kbler-Ross model, Ohio is still mostly in the Denial phase when it comes to the damage caused by gluten.
+On the Kbler-Ross model, Ohio is still mainly in the Denial phase when it comes to the damage caused by gluten.
 Through great effort, I was able to dodge gluten right up until my last full day.
 Then I got nailed with an Asian salad.
 I looked closely at it and did not see the broken-up Ramen noodles in it.
 Only after finishing a sizable portion did I learn they were in the dish.
 The dried cranberries masked their taste.
 My stomach hurt and I had a splitting headache that lasted all night long.

 Dodging Gluten in Ohio